opauth/opauth/docs/configurations.rst

 Opauth configurations
 =====================

-Instantiation of Opauth class expects a configuration array as input.
+Instantiation of Opauth class accepts a configuration array as input.

 ::